madesh02104/react-projects/cv-builder/README.md

-This is a demo project to setup the react environment using vite.

-// Default Readme message from react-vite

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.